nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** March 1st is the day in 1941 that W47NV (now known as WSM-FM) begins operations in Nashville, Tennessee becoming the first FM radio station in the U.S..
+**<b>📌 Daily Fact:</b>** March 2nd is the day in 1825 that Roberto Cofresí, one of the last successful Caribbean pirates, is defeated in combat and captured by authorities.

 ---